A Clustering Approach for Basket Trials Based on Treatment Response Trajectories: Introduction

 A variety of statistical methodologies have been proposed to address the analytical challenges in basket trials, where heterogeneity in treatment effects across tumor types may mask true efficacy signals.
-Early analyses treated each basket as an independent subtrial \cite{Simon2016, Redman2017}, which limited efficiency and failed to borrow information across biologically related subgroups.
-To strike a balance between these extremes, hierarchical Bayesian models have been widely adopted to allow partial exchangeability of treatment effects and adaptive borrowing of information \cite{Neuenschwander2016, Hobbs2018}.
-Further refinements, such as the calibrated hierarchical Bayesian (CHB) model \cite{ChuYuan2018CHB} and the EXNEX framework \cite{Neuenschwander2009}, have enabled more flexible control of information borrowing, while robust extensions have been developed to prevent over-borrowing when baskets differ substantially in response \cite{Lee2020, Psioda2020}.
+Simple independent-basket analyses avoid inappropriate borrowing but may have limited efficiency when baskets are biologically or clinically related \cite{Simon2017CriticalReview,kaizer2019basket}.
+To strike a balance between no borrowing and complete pooling, hierarchical Bayesian models have been widely adopted to allow partial exchangeability of treatment effects and adaptive borrowing of information \cite{Neuenschwander2016,hobbs2018bayesian}.
+Further refinements, such as the calibrated hierarchical Bayesian (CHB) model \cite{ChuYuan2018CHB} and robust exchangeability approaches based on exchangeable/non-exchangeable components \cite{Neuenschwander2016}, have enabled more flexible control of information borrowing.
+Related robust testing and model-averaging approaches have also been proposed to mitigate over-borrowing when baskets differ substantially in response \cite{Zhou2021,psioda2021bayesian}.
 More recently, latent subgroup and partition-based models have been proposed to account for unobserved similarities among baskets.
 Chu and Yuan \cite{Chu2018} introduced the Bayesian Latent Subgroup Design (BLAST), which simultaneously models treatment response and longitudinal biomarkers to detect latent clusters of baskets.
 Zhou and Ji \cite{Zhou2021} developed the Robust Bayesian Hypothesis Testing (RoBoT) framework, which identifies groups of baskets with similar efficacy profiles.
 Building on these ideas, Govande and Slate \cite{govande2025using} proposed the Bayesian Partition Model with Covariates (BPMx), which integrates subject-level covariate information to guide latent cluster membership.
 Biomarker-based models offer a promising approach to explaining the sources of heterogeneity; however, in practical basket trials, the relevant and informative biomarkers are often unknown at the time of trial initiation.
 Furthermore, it is not always clear which covariates are useful for clustering, and including irrelevant variables may obscure the true basket structure.
 Therefore, developing methods that can identify similarities among baskets using universally collected data without relying on prespecified biomarkers or covariates is of substantial practical importance.
 Our proposed approach addresses this need by leveraging the trajectories of treatment response, which are typically observed and closely linked to primary efficacy endpoints such as the ORR in basket trials.